Customized packaging solutions leading to innovations in pastry presentation

 When you want to catch someone’s eye, what better way than to use your favorite bright, bold colors?
 Shades like blazing yellows, neon greens and hot magentas will stand out against a backdrop of boring, neutral tints.
 Choose one to coat the whole package in, or color block several to make an interesting pattern.

-Some companies, like Jeni’s Splendid Ice Creams, assign particular colors to specific products, choosing to forego brand colors on every package in favor of creating striking patterns that customers are sure to remember, Interact reported.
+Some companies, like Jeni’s Splendid Ice Creams, assign particular colors to specific products, choosing to forego brand colors on every package in favor of creating striking patterns that customers are sure to remember.
 This plays on the psychology of color; if a consumer is drawn to your bright turquoise and electric purple labels one day, they may gravitate toward that same style the next time they’re at the supermarket, 99designs noted.

 Though you want an eye-catching design, it’s also important to keep the label clean.
 Don’t weigh it down with too much information.
 The clean label trend reflects what customers are really looking for when they’re shopping for treats.
 While much of the food industry is becoming increasingly health-conscious, people purchasing pastries probably aren’t seeking something very nutritious, Baking Business pointed out.